 Answer: Of course it’s possible!
 In fact, in recent years, pre-med students have been awarded the Rhodes, Sachs, Fulbright, Gates Cambridge, Dale, Labouisse, ReachOut, Churchill, and Whitaker fellowships, not to mention numerous P55, and Princeton in Latin America, Asia, and Africa Fellowships.
 If you’re fortunate enough to find such support for studying at Oxford, Cambridge or another location abroad, then we would advise you to take such an opportunity and make the most of it.
 It can get tricky in terms of determining when to apply to med school.
 You always want to apply when you have the richest qualifications and also when it is logistically possible to write applications and attend interviews in a timely manner.
 In some cases this may be before/during your fellowship year, in other cases it may be after, but the details can be worked out with proper planning and good advising.
 We have alumni who are awarded postgraduate fellowships and scholarships every year, heading off to med school afterwards; one of them even spearheaded an effort to write a guide for med school applicants considering fellowships abroad, which we are happy to share with you.
 Make sure you come talk to us, and make sure you let your fellowship adviser know of your intention to apply to med school.
-Currently, Dr. Deirdre Moloney and Ms. Hanna Lee advise students individually and hold many info sessions for interested students.
-The Fellowships office is located in the Office of International Programs at 36 University Place, just upstairs from HPA. ♦
+Fellowships advisers are happy to meet with students individually and hold many info sessions for interested students.
+The Fellowships office is located in the Office of International Programs. ♦

 Graduate and Professions School Fairs